 The Deputy vice Chancellor (Academic) is responsible for Academic matters.
 He is responsible to the Vice Chancellor in respect to such matters of the university as shall be assigned and as may be prescribed.
-The current DVC (Academic) is Prof. Elifas Tozo Bisanda who is serving his second term of four years after satisfactorily completing the first term on the 12th April 2013.
-His second term will come to an end on the 12th April 2017.
+Currently, Prof. Cornelia Muganda is the acting DVC (Academic) following appointment of Prof. Elifas Tozo Bisanda to take over the post of Acting Vice chancellor of the University.